 - New York City

-According to Airbnb, the following cities are expected to be the most popular destinations in 2020, based on an year-over-year (YoY) increase in booking percentages.
+According to Airbnb statistics, the following cities are expected to be the most popular destinations in the coming year, based on a year-over-year (YoY) increase in booking percentages.
 Popularity often coincides with major national or international events, festivals, and gatherings.

 - Milwaukee, WI, US- 729% YoY increase